Switch to ex VAT Switch to inc VAT

 • Realistic wood character and texture

-• Suitable for all nature of rooms and environments
+• Suitable for all kinds of rooms and environments

 Disadvantages

-• Not real wood and despite being very realistic cannot truly reflect the unique characteristics than a genuine hardwood floor posses.
+• Not real wood, and despite being very realistic, cannot truly reflect the unique characteristics that a genuine hardwood floor possesses.

 Engineered Wood Flooring

-High quality engineered oak floors are made up of 100% hardwoods.
-The top surface is Oak or Walnut, this is known as the wear layer, and beneath this there are numerous thinner layers of hardwood which make up a plywood (multi-laminate hardwood ply).
-The key thing to keep in mind with an engineered wood floor is that the top surface is real wood and will look and wear just the same as a solid wood floor.
-As with solid wood flooring engineered wood is available in many different grades, finishes and styles.
+High-quality engineered floors are made up of 100% hardwoods.
+The top surface is Oak or Walnut, which is known as the wear layer, and beneath this, there are numerous thinner layers of hardwood which make up a plywood (multi-laminate hardwood ply).
+The key thing to keep in mind is that the top surface is real wood and will look and wear just the same as a solid wood floor.
+As with solid wood flooring, engineered options are available in many different grades, finishes and styles.

-In the discussion over the best wood flooring options, there are many great benefits to engineered wood flooring, discussed in greater detail on our “What is engineered wood flooring” article.
+In the discussion over the best flooring options, there are many great benefits to engineered wood, discussed in greater detail in our “What is engineered wood flooring” article.
 In short;

 Advantages